pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 }
 ```

-The root view can be anything you want, and would typically have some `NavigationLink`s or other
+The root view be anything thou want, and would typically hast some `NavigationLink`s or other
-buttons that push new data onto the ``StackState`` held in your domain.
+buttons that push new data onto the ``StackState`` held in thy domain.

-And the last trailing closure is provided a store of `Path` domain so that you can switch on it:
+And the last trailing closure is provided a store of `Path` domain so that thou switch on it:

 ```swift
 } destination: { store in